 To change the name of the account user, navigate to the Manage Account page.
 At the top you see your account number and name.
-Under this, click the 'rename account' link.
+Under this, click the link.
 Here you can change the name.

 Known affectionately as your Web ID, this user is the only one that doesn't give you access to any physical DreamHost server.
 Instead, Web IDs are only used for logging into the DreamHost Control Panel and managing your account.
 Web IDs are intended to logically represent one actual human being, so a Web ID can own multiple billing accounts, with multiple domains, users (FTP/Shell/Mail), MySQL databases, and so on.
 You can share access to any of your account's features as well by adding Account Privileges.

 Because of this, there is no reason to have more than a single WebID.
 WebIDs are also permanent and cannot be renamed or changed.